bitrise-steplib/bitrise-step-export-universal-apk/README.md

-# Generate Universal APK
+# Export Universal APK

-Generate Universal APK is step that can be used to create an universal APK from an AAB.
+Export Universal APK is step that can be used to create an universal APK from an AAB.

 ## How to use this Step